How a summer of protest pushed young Hong Kongers to the edge

 This makes it harder for authorities to track protesters and jail their leaders, a strategy often referred to here as "cutting off the head of the snake."

-Jim joined his cell after meeting a member of the team who seemed brave, eloquent and persuasive.
+Jim joined his cell after meeting a member of the team, who according to Jim, seemed brave, eloquent and persuasive.
 They all met up early in the morning on July 1, the anniversary of when Hong Kong was handed from Britain to China in 1997 under a "one country, two systems" framework that allowed the city more freedoms and its own legal system.
 That arrangement is due to expire in 2047, when Hong Kong will come under Beijing's direct rule.

 Before this year, pro-democracy protesters had peacefully marched each year on July 1 to mark the occasion.